NateNotermann/Prime-Solo-Project/README.md

 ## Create database and table

-Create a new database called `prime_app` and create a `user` table.
-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`

- All  you need to do it copy & Paste all of the SQL query below into Postico, and click execute.
+ All  you need to do it copy & paste all of the SQL query below into Postico, and click execute.
 The SQL query to add all comedian information is at the very bottom of the ReadMe to save space.

 ```SQL
 --------- START -- COPY --- AND -- PASTE -- HERE ----------